HENAAC Scholars Program

 The HENAAC Scholars Program addresses the immense need that the United States has to produce more domestic engineers and scientists.
 The goal of the program is to ensure STEM college retention with a 3.0 grade point average or higher; to guarantee college graduation with an undergraduate technical degree in four-five years; and, to contribute to Hispanic communities by producing STEM role models for future generations and securing the country's place as the finest technological leader in the world.

-The HENAAC Scholars Program was officially created in the year 2000 with the first scholarships being sponsored by the Ford Motor Company and presented at the HENAAC 2001 Conference.
+The HENAAC Scholars Program awarded its first scholarship in 2000.
+The first scholarships were sponsored by the Ford Motor Company and presented at the HENAAC 2001 Conference.

-In its twelve year history, the HENAAC Scholars Program has shown tremendous growth and has distributed over $1,700,000 in educational grants to over 874 outstanding and deserving recipients.
+Since its inception, the HENAAC Scholars Program has shown tremendous growth and has distributed over $3,200,000 in educational grants to over 1,200 outstanding and deserving recipients.